 “There were people that were getting some results, but they had a personal trainer,” Deutsch continued.
 “The problem was, these $70 sessions – three times a week – was costing the client a lot.”

-One of the key selling points of the F45 system is the sense of community and team that exists within the gym.
+One of the key selling points of this system is the sense of community and team that exists within the gym.
 You don’t show up for anonymous sessions, sweat for an hour, and then disappear.
-Instead, you’re part of an active and alive F45 community that keeps you accountable.
+Instead, you’re part of an active and alive community that keeps you accountable.
+What’s more, training is done indoors so you are safe from experiencing heat injuries.

 The fastest way to lose weight is not just about burning fats but also to build muscles.
 A fitness system that engages its members and keeps them coming is always going to have some impressive success stories when it comes to weight loss.
 Of course, as anyone who has ever been on a weight loss journey knows, however, exercise is only one piece of the puzzle.